 World AIDS Day (1 December) commemorates the significant strides made in scientific advances, programmatic achievements, and advocacy successes that are improving the lives of those living with HIV and AIDS.
 World AIDS Day also serves to reinvigorate those who are committed to working tirelessly to achieve an AIDS-free generation.
-This year's UNAIDS theme 'Hands up for #HIV prevention' emphasises different aspects of HIV prevention and what it means for specific populations and people living with HIV.
+This year’s World AIDS Day campaign focuses on the right to health.

 Evidence from 3ie-funded studies cited in WHO guidelines